DerQut/AXPlotter/README.md

 # AXPlotter

 This program can be used as simulation software for AIXACT Software MOVPE recipe scrips for AIXTRON CCS laboratory equipment.
 It features a text editor and graph views for visualising simulated time series.
+It was developed for Microsoft Windows XP 32-bit.

 ## Dependencies